 For most of the book, the four protagonists are separate, each following their own storyline.
 Unusually in a multi-perspective story, there isn’t a weak link – each storyline is engaging, and its enjoyable rather than cumbersome jumping between them.
 First Sister’s storyline is a bit separate to the rest – all of whom are more clearly on the same side, and working towards similar goals – but this broadens the book, providing intriguing context about the world outside Lito, Hiro, and Lucinia’s bubble.

 Another of Lewis’s strengths is the many fight scenes throughout the book.
 Fight scenes can be chaotic, but Lewis choreographs them all well, giving them realism and brutality.
 Its always obvious whats happening and what each characters limitations are.
 This is definitely a book to heed the trigger warnings for, but if you don’t mind gritty action it does it exceptionally well.

 The one criticism the book could have is that it’s over 150 pages longer than ‘The First Sister’ and it does take a little time to warm up.
 Part of this is Lewis trying to explain the basis of the plot of ‘The First Sister’ so that readers don’t have to reread the first book before digging into this one.
 For those who prefer not to re-read, this will probably be greatly appreciated – I reread the first, so for me it was a little more cumbersome.
 However, once it got past this section, the story flowed beautifully and passed impressively quickly for an over-500 page book.

 Overall, ‘The Second Rebel’ expands and improves on ‘The First Sister’, telling an engaging and action-packed story with all the best aspects of complex space opera.
 Highly recommended to all sci-fi fans.

-Thanks to NetGalley and Hodder & Stoughton for providing an eARC – this in no way affects the content of this review
+Thanks to NetGalley and Hodder and Stoughton for providing an eARC – this in no way affects the contents of this review